cdl-geneseo/cdl-geneseo.github.io/_drafts/forum-recap-post.md

 <span class="drop">T</span>he March 18 community conversation on student workload in online courses, co-sponsored by the Student Association and the Center for Digital Learning, gave all involved a lot to think about.

 The event invited students, staff, and faculty to talk candidly with each other about their experiences with and perspectives on student workload during "emergency remote" pandemic instruction.
 On social media, students throughout higher education, including those at Geneseo, were describing how burdened they feel.
-On this issue and others impacting students' mental, emotional, and, thereby, academic health, they were also insisting that *talking isn't enough*.
+On this issue and others impacting students' mental, emotional, academic health, they were also insisting that *talking isn't enough*.
 Action was required.
 Soon.

 At the same time, some faculty were describing their exhausting efforts to meet student needs and limitations while handling their own challenges, noting that it might be beyond their power to change some of the things frustrating their students.